phorton1/circle-prh-apps-Looper/docs/readme.md

   synchronously, at any given time.
   - the **layer** of a clip is it's position within a track.

+  *The number of tracks and clips are **constants** in the code.
+4x4 works well for me at this time, with the given screen real estate, and the controllers I use, but it is relatively easy to to modify those constants in the code to larger, or smaller valus.*

 ### Clips versus Tracks

   *Clips* play simultaneously, in parallel while *tracks* play sequentially, at